DaveParillo/cisc192-reader/src/chapter13/switch_statement.rst

 error message.
 Occasionally this feature is useful, but most of the time it is a source of errors when people forget the ``break`` statements.

-Take a look at the active code below that allows you to choose your starter Pokemon.
+Take a look at the active code below that allows you to choose your starter pokemon.
-If you change the value of ``type``, it will change the Pokemon you choose.
+If you change the value of ``type``, it will change the pokemon you choose.
 Notice how if you don't assign ``type`` to a valid type, it outputs the default message.
 Try taking out the ``break`` statements in each case.
 What happens if you run the code with ``type`` as 'g' afterwards?